top of page

 Saturday, 9-5 PM

-Who Should Take this Seminar:
+Who Should Take this Seminar

-· Anyone wanting to better address challenging, persistent problems in our communities and organizations.
-The breakthrough approaches taught at this seminar are used by:
+Anyone wanting to better address challenging, persistent problems in our communities and organizations.
+The breakthrough approaches taught at this seminar are used by business leaders, community leaders, organizers, elected officials, facilitators, counselors, therapists, and trainers.

-Dynamic Facilitation (DF): An approach designed by Jim Rough to uncover group wisdom by processes that result in deep, meaningful, and uncontentious conversations.
+An approach designed by Jim Rough to uncover group wisdom by processes that result in deep, meaningful, and uncontentious conversations.
 The process builds consensus on difficult topics that have previously divided groups.
 (For more info: https://www.wisedemocracy.org/).
 The experiential format offers opportunities for significant personal growth and group growth as well.

 What People are saying about Dynamic Facilitation: